Apply for disaster recovery assistance

 Disaster recovery assistance has been activated:

-- in the Township of Uxbridge for the tornado that occurred on May 21, 2022
+- in parts of the City of Sarnia for the heavy rainfall that occurred on August 4, 2022

 Disaster Recovery Assistance for Ontarians (DRAO) is a program that can help you recover costs after a natural disaster.
 We may activate DRAO for damage to private property if there’s a sudden, unexpected natural event, such as a flood or tornado that causes costly and widespread damage in your area.